tmfg/digitraffic-actions/README.md

 Remember to add the public keypair as a deploy key to the mirror repository.

-**NB:** It is recommended to disable Github Actions in the destination repository
+**NB:** It is recommended to disable Github Actions in the destination repository.

 Refer to this project and appropriate branch in your workflow file: